codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/subclass_and_override/Assignment.md

 Problem Category
 ----------------
-The system under test depends on a collaborator with nondeterministic behaviour.
-The collaborator is initialised in the constructor.
+The system under test contains nondeterministic behaviour, which is located in a few methods.
+The system under test can be sub-classed.

 Task
 ----
-The given code calculates the discount for a purchase in our online shop.
-The main logic is in `Discount`.
+The given `MarketingCampaign` controls the marketing actions which run on our online shop.
+During campaigns we e.g. offer discounts.

-* Bring `Discount` under test.
+* Bring `MarketingCampaign` under test.
-* There is an existing `DiscountTest` with a first test case which might or might not work.
+* There is an existing `MarketingCampaignTest` with a first test case which might or might not work.
-* You cannot change `MarketingCampaign` because it is used by other teams as well.